Newarkandsherwood/housing-repairs-online-frontend/README.md

 Copy the `example.env` file and set the environment variables in the `.env` file:
   Set the RELEASE_VERSION value to `'mvp'` for the mvp application or any other value for full application.
   Set the environment variables to be local authority details relevant for local development.
-  See the documentation [here](https://newarkandsherwood.github.io/housing-repairs-online/front-end/frameworks-used) for more information
+  See the documentation [here](https://newarkandsherwood.github.io/housing-repairs-online/front-end/frameworks-used) for more information.

   ```bash
   cp example.env .env